jakobo/botscripten/README.md

 # 🙈 Comments in Botscripten

 The Botscripten story format allows for simple comments.
-Lines beginning with an octothorpe `#` are removed during the parsing process in BotscriptenViewer.
-These lines are made available in Botscripten should you need to attach meaning to your comments.
+Lines beginning with an octothorpe `#` are removed from chat lines when playing a story, but remain in the source code for external tools.

 If you'd like to place a comment across multiple lines, you can use a triple-octothorpe `###`.
 Everything until the next `###` will be considered a comment.